tsackton/taelgarverse/docs/people/deno-qai/ninu.md

 Chief of the largest of the [Ko'zula](<../../groups/cultures/deno-qai-tribes/northern-tribes/ko-zula.md>) villages; told [Delwath](<../pcs/dunmar-fellowship/delwath.md>) the story of the [armbands of Cha’mutte](<../../campaigns/dunmari-frontier-campaign/treasure/cha-muttes-shadow-armband.md>) and the lost tanshi.

+She is in her late 40s/early 50s, with plenty of wrinkles and worry lines; her hair, which she wears loose and long, is still a dirty blonde, with hints of gray at the temples.
+She dresses in dyed buckskin, mostly reds and browns.